fricze/observable-gallery/add-categories.md

 # Add categories
 Wow!
 That was a nice ride!
 What now?
 Is our gallery finished?
 Of course not.
 Once you upload more and more photos you’d probably want to create some categories or tags.
 If we’d mix dogs memes with memories from our last pizzeria visit, the gallery would make no sense.
-Let’s go and some categories.
+Let’s go and add categories.

 First?
-Maybe some Categories component?
+Maybe some Categories Component?

 ```html
 <div class="categories">